Mayankbohemia/Mayankbohemia/README.md

 # 💫 About Me:
-Hello!
-I'm Mayank Joshi, a passionate front-end developer.<br>I specialize in building interactive and responsive web applications using HTML, CSS, and JavaScript.
-I also have hands-on experience with popular frameworks like React and Next.Js, enabling me to create seamless user experiences.<br> created multiple projects like Bankist Application, Crypto-Tracker.<br>On a road to become a Full stack developer.
+✅Hello!
+I'm Mayank Joshi, a passionate front-end developer.<br>✅I specialize in building interactive and responsive web applications using HTML, CSS, and JavaScript.
+I also have hands-on experience with popular frameworks like React and Next.Js, enabling me to create seamless user experiences.<br>✅Created multiple projects like Bankist Application, Crypto-Tracker.<br>✅On a road to become a Full stack developer.

 ## 🌐 Socials: